Everett Mitchell

-Everett Mitchell (born March 15, 1898, in Oak Park, Illinois - died November 12, 1990 Wheaton, Illinois) was an American gospel singer and radio innovator.
+Everett Mitchell (March 15, 1898, in Oak Park, Illinois – November 12, 1990, in Wheaton, Illinois) was an American gospel singer and radio innovator.

 Early life

 Growing up impoverished, Everett wore his sister's hand-me-down shoes to school.
 When working as a child, Mitchell spent his first nickel to buy bread for his family.
 However, despite working several jobs and being part of the Quaker lineage, Mitchell became one of the great gospel singers.
 He had learned dozens of hymns at a very young age and was part of the church chorus.
 Gypsy Smith, a prominent evangelist, noticed Mitchell and hired him as a soloist for Smith's revival service at Pacific Garden Mission in downtown Chicago.
 Mitchell continued his singing at Winona Lake for four summers.

 After high school, Mitchell took a job as a clerk at First Trust and Savings Bank.
 There, he met Mildred, a bookkeeper, who later become his first wife.
 After getting married, both realized that their salaries could not support a family, so Mitchell worked at Continental Casualty Company as a claim adjustor while singing part-time at radio station WENR.
 When his supervisor at the insurance company found out about this, he told Mitchell either leave radio or be fired.
 Mitchell quit the company and never looked back.